1. Important: How to Use this Guide

-This Migration Guide describes how to upgrade to any of the RTI® Connext® 6 releases from release 5.3.1 or later.
+This Migration Guide describes how to upgrade to any of the RTI® Connext® 6 and 7 releases from release 5.3.1 or later.

 This guide describes only those changes that may break old behavior.